 - 2 broccoli crowns cut into bite sized pieces

 - 1/3 Cup low sodium soy sauce definitely use low sodium here!

 - 1 teaspoon fresh ginger root minced fine

 - 2 Tablespoon flour

-- Trim excess fat off flank steak, cut into 1 1/2 to 2 inch slices.
-Mix the remaining ingredients in a bowl and whisk together.
-Add steak to a gallon sized zip lock bag and pour in marinade.
-Massage marinade into meat so all of it is covered.
-Place in fridge and let marinade 1 hour.
+Trim excess fat off the flank steak, cut into 1 1/2 to 2-inch slices against the grain.
+Mix the baking soda, sugar, cornstarch, soy sauce, water, and oil in a bowl and whisk together.
+Add cut steak to a gallon sized zip lock bag and pour in the marinade.
+Massage the marinade into the meat so all of it is covered.
+Place in fridge and let marinate for 1 hour.

 Beef and Broccoli

-- First, mix the "gravy" by placing the soy, stock, brown sugar, garlic, ginger, vinegar and flour into a bowl, whisk to combine until there is no lumps of flour.
+First, mix the "gravy" by placing the soy, stock, brown sugar, garlic, ginger, vinegar and flour into a small bowl, whisk to combine until there are no lumps of flour.
 Set aside.